RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 the portfolio-wide view of what is affected versus what is fixed.

 Red Hat's VEX files are always associated with one CVE and include fix status information for all vulnerable packages and Red Hat products.

-Red Hat's VEX files are publicly available per CVE [here](https://security.access.redhat.com/data/csaf/v2/vex/).
+Red Hat's VEX files are public, and published per CVE [here](https://security.access.redhat.com/data/csaf/v2/vex/).